softmagnet/tp/docs/UserGuide.md

 rejected with an error message.
 (Out of range means that the index entered is greater than the number of entries in a class or student list)

+* For commands that narrow down the list of `students` (eg. FindName, FindTag, Sort by name), the displayed changes for students will be shown in both the `Student` tab as well as the `Class` tab.
+  This means that when `students` are filtered by their `name` and `tag`, they will be filtered by their `name` and `tag in the `Class` tab as well.
+  Likewise, when `students` are sorted by their names, they will be sorted in the `Class` tab as well.

-* For commands that narrow down the list of `students` or `class` (eg. FindName, FindClass, Sort, etc), the displayed changes will be shown across all 3 tabs, `list` and/or `listclass` commands will have to be used to show the lists in the original form.
-Class size will not be affected by filtering students.
+* For commands that narrow down the list of `classes` (eg. FindClass, FindClassName), the `listclass` command will have to be used to show the class list in the original form.

+* The `list` and `listclass` commands can be used to show the original lists of students and classes respectively.

+* Class size will **not** be affected by filtering students (using FindName or FindTag).
 </div>

 ### Clearing all entries : `clear`
 <hr>

-Clears all entries from the address book.
+Clears all entries from the TimesTable.

 Format: `clear`

 ### Adding a student: `add`
 <hr>

-Adds a student to the address book.
+Adds a student to the TimesTable.

 Format:
 ```